 I remember afterwards I was saddened as I thought about how much nerve it had taken for that man to approach me and what a huge risk he had taken considering all the hate crimes gay people experience.
 No doubt, the West Village was one of the best places to take that risk, and maybe that was part of the answer.
 But I felt for him: exposure breeds empathy.

 Now, more than 30 years later, a couple of people near and dear to me are transgender: my recent-college-graduate cousin is a transwoman (in case you are unclear what that means, she transitioned from male to female, in her case, four years ago, as a college freshman).

 My best friend’s pre-teen daughter transitioned to female this past year, and she’s not the only transgender child at the school she attends.

-Politicians who, for their whole careers, had not supported gay rights issues, have become gay rights advocates after their children have come out.
+Politicians who for their whole careers have not supported gay rights issues, have become gay rights advocates after their children have come out.
 Many politicians are hypocrites.
 But this is not hypocrisy.
 This is exposure leading to empathy—politicians putting themselves in someone else’s shoes, enabling them to rethink their position on the issues.
 Empathy is the natural byproduct of exposure, and that also makes exposure the antidote to hate.